Apache Flink, Stream Processing, Stateful Computing, Real-time Analytics, Exactly-once Semantics

 Kafka Integration

 Apache Flink and Apache Kafka form a powerful combination in modern data architectures.
-Kafka serves as the distributed messaging backbone, while Flink provides the stream processing engine:
+Kafka serves as the distributed messaging backbone, while Flink provides the stream processing engine.
+For foundational Kafka concepts, see Apache Kafka.

 A typical architecture pattern: